sibaku/sibaku.github.io/rasterizer_wip/LsxAHcU7jQHHYeZYdfSo.md

 ## 00: Getting started - Drawing points

 To get things started we will start by playing a game and putting points on a canvas.
-The game is a game of chance and might not seem like much, when you see the description, but you will be surprised what can arise from something so simple!
+It is a game of chance and might not seem like much when you see the description, but you will be surprised what can arise from something so simple!

 ### Getting lost in a triangle